find a suitable candidatesubmit a vacancy

 Findings from Randstad’s 2019 Women in Construction Report show that nearly two-thirds of the women surveyed (60%) have experienced gender discrimination at least once, and over a third (37%) of female workers have experienced inappropriate behaviour from a male colleague.

 Additionally, 1 in 5 (22%) women said they believed they have been passed over for a promotion or senior leadership positions because of their gender, rather than as a reflection of their skills.

 According to the research, more than a third (38%) of women felt a lack of gender diversity was a contributing factor to leaving or being reluctant to enter the industry, and 4 in 10 (39%) indicated that a lack of female role models in senior positions was a key barrier to progression.

-The research focuses on how an organisations can encourage more women to not only join these traditionally male-dominated industries, but to stay with it.
+The research focuses on how organisations can encourage more women to not only join these traditionally male-dominated industries but to stay with them.

 When asked to rank the top five factors that might attract more women to join or stay in the industry, opportunities for career progression was ranked first, followed by equal pay, meaningful work, learning and development opportunities and flexible working hours.